inveniosoftware/invenio/docs/developers/modules.rst

 Modules
 =======

 Modules are application components that can be use within an application or across aplications.
-They can contains `SQLAlchemy`_ models, `Flask`_ views, `Jinja2`_ templates and other ref:`pluggable-objects`.
+They can contains :ref:`SQLAlchemy <sqlalchemy:overview>` models, :ref:`Flask view <flask:tutorial>`, :py:class:`Jinja2 templates
+<jinja:jinja2.Template>` and other :ref:`pluggable-objects`.

 Discovery of modules is done based on configuration parameter called ``PACKAGES``, where expansion character `*` is supported at the end of